tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 >
 ---

-As GMT format does not contain the chromosomal location for each individual gene, an additional file is required to provide the chromosoaml location such that SNPs can be map to genes.
+As GMT format does not contain the chromosomal location for each individual gene, an additional file (General Transfer Format file) is required to provide the chromosoaml location such that SNPs can be map to genes.

 ### General Transfer Format file
 The General Transfer Format (GTF) file contains the chromosomal coordinates for each gene.
 It is a **tab** separated file and all but the final field in each feature line must contain a value.
 "Empty" columns should be denoted with a ‘.’.
 You can read the full format specification here.
 One column that might be of particular interest is column 3: **feature**, which indicates what feature that line of GTF represents.
 This allows us to select or ignore features that are of interest.